jatofg/nawa/docs/sessions.md

 You can use `connection.session().established()` to check whether a session has already been started.

+To use sessions without cookies, e.g., in an API, use the overload of `Connection::Session::start()` taking the session ID as its first parameter.
+If a session with the given ID exists or is valid, this session will be used, otherwise, a new session will be started.
+This overload returns the actual session ID of the new or existing session.

+To start a new session without setting a cookie, you can pass an empty string as the session ID:

+`std::string sessionId = connection.session().start("");`

 ### Setting variables

 Use the `nawa::Session::set()` function to set a variable.
 It takes